twonoise/simple.c/README.md

 _Where are title buttons?_

 Ask me if you need it, I'll add.
+Note that icon is already a button, as expected.

 Bugs
 ====